-In his three years in Siberia Lenin wrote more than thirty works, all of which are of great theoretical and political significance.
-Among them is his fundamental "The Development of Capitalism in Russia," which complements Marx's analysis of the rise and the essence of capitalism.
+In his three years in Siberia Lenin produced more than thirty works, all of which are of great theoretical and political significance.
+Among them is his fundamental The Development of Capitalism in Russia, which complements Marx's analysis of the rise and the essence of capitalism.
 "It is interesting to note," Lenin wrote, "how far the main features of this general process in Western Europe and in Russia are identical, notwithstanding the tremendous peculiarities of the latter, in both the economic and non-economic spheres."
-Lenin's profound analysis of Russia's socio-economic relationships provided a firm theoretical basis upon which to develop the programme, strategy and tactics of a Marxist party.
-Another work by Lenin which also gained wide currency among the advanced segment of the Russian working class was the pamphlet "The Tasks of the Russian Social-Democrats," which dealt with the question of the relationship between the democratic and socialist objectives of the proletariat, and of the Russian working-class movement.
+Lenin's thorough analysis of Russia's socio-economic relationships provided a firm theoretical basis for developing the programme, strategy and tactics of a Marxist party.
+Another work by Lenin which also gained wide currency among the advanced segment of the Russian working class was the pamphlet, The Tasks of the Russian Social Democrats, which dealt with the question of the relationship between the democratic and socialist objectives of the proletariat, and of the Russian working-class movement.

-In 1898 the representatives of several Russian Social-Democratic organisations held their First Congress at which they announced the foundation of the Russian Social-Democratic Labour Party (RSDLP).
-In actual fact, however, no party was formed, since the congress adopted neither programme nor rules, and furthermore, the Social-Democratic organisations represented lacked ideological and organisational unity.
+In 1898 the representatives of several Russian Social-Democratic organizations held their First Congress at which they announced the foundation of the Russian Social-Democratic Labour Party (RSDLP).
+In actual fact, however, no party was formed, since the Congress adopted neither programme nor rules, and furthermore, the organizations represented lacked ideological and organizational unity.

-There emerged at this time within the ranks of Social-Democracy the opportunist trend of "Economism," the Russian version of revisionism in the international socialist movement.
-The "Economists," followers of the ideologist of revisionism, the German Social-Democrat, E. Bernstein, maintained that the main task of the working-class movement was to wage an economic struggle (for higher pay, a shorter working day, etc.).
+There emerged at this time within the ranks of Social Democracy the opportunist trend of "Economism," the Russian version of revisionism in the international socialist movement.
+The "Economists," followers of the ideologist of revisionism, the German Social Democrat, E. Bernstein, maintained that the main task of the working-class movement was to wage an economic struggle (for higher pay, a shorter working day, etc.).
 They were against a political struggle for proletarian democracy and power and denied the need for an independent proletarian political party.
-Like Bernstein, they held that "the movement is everything, the final aim nothing."
-They said that a socialist revolution was unnecessary and demanded only that the ruling exploiting class carry out reforms and improve the conditions of workers.
+Like Bernstein, they held that "The movement is everything, the final aim nothing."
+They said that a socialist revolution was unnecessary and called to demand of the ruling exploiting class only to carry out reforms and improve conditions of workers.
 In other words, they called for measures that would not impinge upon capitalism's foundations.

 Lenin pointed out that it was vital resolutely to repulse revisionism and the "Economists."
-To this end he wrote the "Protest by Russian Social-Democrats" which 17 Marxist exiles in the Minusinsk district discussed and signed.
+To this end he wrote the "Protest by Russian Social Democrats" which 17 Marxist exiles in the Minusinsk district discussed and signed.

-In conditions of ideological confusion and organisational disunity, Lenin evolved the only correct solution for Russian Social-Democracy; he drafted a plan for the establishment of a Marxist party and pointed out that it was necessary for this purpose to start a national clandestine political newspaper and through it rally the country's revolutionary Social-Democrats on the basis of the principles of Marxism.
+In conditions of ideological confusion and organizational disunity, Lenin evolved the only correct solution for Russian Social Democracy.
+He drafted a plan for the establishment of a Marxist party and suggested for this purpose to start a national clandestine political newspaper and through it rally the country's revolutionary Social Democrats on the basis of the principles of Marxism.

-As the end of his term of exile approached, Lenin pondered all the more intensively over the entire range of problems related to the organisation of a party.
+As the end of his term of exile approached, Len-

+in pondered all the more intensively over the entire range of problems related to the organization of a party.
 "I shall never forget one of my walks with Lenin on the banks of the broad Yenisei," Krzhizhanovsky recollected.
 "It was a frosty moonlit night, and the Siberian snows spread before us in an endless glittering waste.
 Lenin spoke with enthusiasm of his plans when he would return to Russia.
-He concentrated on problems of organising a central party paper, of publishing it abroad and of building up a party by means of this paper, which would represent the scaffolding, as it were, for the erection of the entire edifice of the revolutionary organisation of the proletariat."
+He concentrated on problems of organizing a central party paper, of publishing it abroad and of building up a party by means of this paper, which would represent the scaffolding, as it were, for the erection of the entire edifice of the revolutionary organization of the proletariat."